RecipeTips.Com Home cooking tips & advice | Knowledge | Grain Products - Rice

 Rice Cream

-A rice product similar to marshmallow cream.
-Rice cream is made from rice syrups, natural gums, and flavoring and is gluten free.
-Rice cream can be used the same as marshmallow cream when preparing sweets and baked goods.
+Rice cream is a product similar to marshmallow cream except that it is produced from rice.
+Specifically, it is made from rice syrups, natural gums, and flavoring.
+When preparing sweets and baked goods, rice cream can be used the same as marshmallow cream, and since it is made from rice, it is gluten free.

 Rice Wine

-Rice wine is a sweet wine, low in alcohol, made from fermented glutinous rice.
-Rice wine is an important ingredient in Asian cooking, used in glazes, marinades and sauces.
-It may also be referred to as sake.
+Rice wine is produced from fermented glutinous rice.
+It is a sweet wine that is low in alcohol content.
+Rice wine is an important ingredient in Asian cooking.
+It is used as an ingredient in various glazes, marinades, and sauces.
+Rice wine may also be referred to as "sake."

 Sake

-Sake is a Japanese wine, which is made from fermented rice and does not require aging.
-It has a slightly sweet taste and is a popular alcoholic beverage served warm in Japan, but is also used frequently in cooking as an ingredient or for marinating foods.
+Sake is a type of Japanese wine that is made from fermented rice.
+It does not require aging like the wine produced from grapes.
+It has a slightly sweet taste and is a popular alcoholic beverage in Japan.
+Sake is often served warm when used as a beverage, and it is also used frequently as an ingredient in cooking and for marinating foods.

 Rice Vinegar

-Rice vinegar is made from rice wine, which is available in several varieties.
-White rice vinegar is available sweetened or unsweetened and has a very light flavor, which makes it a good choice for vinaigrettes.
-It is also popular in Japanese and Chinese cooking.
+Rice vinegar is a product that is made from rice wine.
+It is available in several varieties.
+White rice vinegar is available in sweetened or unsweetened varieties.
+Both have a very light flavor, which makes them a good choice for vinaigrettes.
+White rice vinegar is also popular in Japanese and Chinese cooking.
 Black rice vinegar has a more pronounced flavor than white rice vinegar, but it is still relatively mild.
 It is popular as a condiment or for use in soups.
-Red rice vinegar has a much spicier flavor than other rice vinegars and it is often used as a flavoring agent or a dipping sauce.
+Red rice vinegar has a much spicier flavor than other rice vinegars, and it is often used as a flavoring agent or a dipping sauce.

 Rice Syrup

-Rice syrup is a grain syrup and sweetener made from whole grain rice that has been cultured and fermented with enzymes to break down the natural starches into complex carbohydrates, maltose, and glucose.
-As the rice grain is boiled and the liquid removed, the remaining meal is processed into a syrup.
+Rice syrup is a grain syrup and sweetener made from whole-grain rice that has been cultured and fermented with enzymes to break down the natural starches in the rice into complex carbohydrates, maltose, and glucose.
+As the rice grain is boiled and the liquid is removed, the remaining meal is processed into a syrup.

-Rice syrup should be kept in a cool, dry area where will keep for up to a year.
+Rice syrup should be kept in a cool, dry area where it will keep for up to a year.
 It can be used as a substitute for white or brown sugar.
 Varieties of rice syrup include brown rice syrup, rice bran syrup, and rice malt.
-Rice syrup may also be referred to as rice honey.
+Rice syrup may also be referred to as "rice honey."

 Rice Syrup and Rice Malt Syrup